usalko/fluent/doc/md/schema-def.md

 ## It's Just Another ORM

 If you are used to the definition of relations over edges, that's fine.
 The modeling is the same.
-You can model with `ent` whatever you can model with other traditional ORMs.
+You can model with `fluent` whatever you can model with other traditional ORMs.
 There are many examples in this website that can help you get started in the [Edges](schema-edges.mdx) section.